This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Most people stick with traditional filling when it comes to Onigiri because of limited filling space.
 However, people are very creative and put unconventional fillings in Onigirazu like ham, cheese, egg, fried chicken, and grilled meat.

-5 Tips To Make Perfect Onigirazu
+5 Tips to Make Perfect Onigirazu

-1. Spread the rice into square shape
+Tip 1.
+Spread the rice into a square shape

 Place a nori sheet with a corner pointing up.
 Try to evenly spread the rice into a square shape in the center of nori.
 Don’t forget to leave some space around the rice for easy wrapping.